Immigration and crime in Germany: Trends in criminal activity since the 1990s

-In November 2015, a report by the Federal Criminal Police (BKA) stated that "While the number of refugees is rising very dynamically, the development of crime does not increase to the same extent." the report noted that refugees from Kosovo, Serbia and Macedonia were overrepresented and Iraqis were underrepresented.
-The report did not contain representation for refugees from North Africa.
+In November 2015, a report by the Federal Criminal Police (BKA) stated that "While the number of refugees is rising very dynamically, the development of crime does not increase to the same extent."
+The report noted that refugees from Kosovo, Serbia and North Macedonia were overrepresented and Iraqis were underrepresented.
+It did not contain representation for refugees from North Africa.

 From 2015 to 2016, the number of suspected crimes by refugees, asylum-seekers and illegal immigrants increased by 52.7% percent to 175,438.
 Approved refugees were not included in 2016 statistical figures.
 The figures showed that most of the suspected crimes were by repeat offenders, and that 1 percent of migrants accounted for 40 percent of total migrant crimes.
 According to police statistics, 31% of immigrant crime suspects were repeat offenders.
-From 2016 to 2017, the number of crimes committed by refugees, asylum-seekers and illegal immigrants in Germany decreased by 40 percent, which was mostly caused by significantly fewer violations off the alien law, because far fewer asylum seekers entered the country in this year.
+From 2016 to 2017, the number of crimes committed by refugees, asylum-seekers and illegal immigrants in Germany decreased by 40 percent, which was mostly caused by significantly fewer violations of the alien law, because far fewer asylum seekers entered the country in this year.

 The first comprehensive study of the social effects of the one million refugees going to Germany found that it caused "very small increases in crime in particular with respect to drug offenses and fare-dodging."
 A report released by the German Federal Office of Criminal Investigation in November 2015 found that over the period January–September 2015, the crime rate of refugees was the same as that of native Germans.
 According to Deutsche Welle, the report "concluded that the majority of crimes committed by refugees (67 percent) consisted of theft, robbery and fraud.
 Sex crimes made for less than 1 percent of all crimes committed by refugees, while homicide registered the smallest fraction at 0.1 percent."
 According to the conservative newspaper Die Welts description of the report, the most common crime committed by refugees was not paying fares on public transportation.
-According to Deutsche Welle's reporting in February 2016 of a report by the German Federal Office of Criminal Investigation, the number of crimes committed by refugees did not rise in proportion to the number of refugees between 2014–2015.
+According to Deutsche Welle's reporting in February 2016 of a report by the German Federal Office of Criminal Investigation, the number of crimes committed by refugees did not rise in proportion to the number of refugees between 2014 and 2015.
 According to Deutsche Welle, "between 2014 and 2015, the number of crimes committed by refugees increased by 79 percent.
 Over the same period, the number of refugees in Germany increased by 440 percent."